Approximation Algorithms for Maximin Fair Division: Introduction

-Motivated by these observations and the fact that many practical scenarios (such as course allocation at educational institutions~\cite{budish-approx-ceei} and division of inheritance consisting of, say, cars and houses) inherently entail division of discrete goods, recent results have focussed on the problem of fair division of indivisible goods; see, e.g., \cite{budish-approx-ceei, bouveret-basic, EC-2/3, ICALP-2/3} and references therein.
-Specifically, this thread of research has considered notions of fairness\footnote{For example, EF$1$ \cite{budish-approx-ceei}, EFX \cite{unreasonalble-nsw}, and {maximin shares}~\cite{budish-approx-ceei}.} which are applicable to indivisible goods, and established existence and computational results for these solution concepts.
+Motivated by these observations and the fact that many practical scenarios (such as course allocation at educational institutions~\cite{budish-approx-ceei}) inherently entail allocation of discrete resources, recent results have focussed on the problem of fair division of indivisible goods; see, e.g., \cite{budish-approx-ceei, bouveret-basic, EC-2/3, ICALP-2/3} and references therein.
+Specifically, this thread of research has considered notions of fairness\footnote{For example, \emph{EF$1$} \cite{budish-approx-ceei}, \emph{EFX} \cite{unreasonalble-nsw}, and \emph{maximin shares}~\cite{budish-approx-ceei}.} which are applicable to indivisible goods, and established existence and computational results for these solution concepts.

 One such fairness notion is the \emph{maximin share}, which is defined in the notable work of Budish \cite{budish-approx-ceei} (see also~\cite{moulin1990uniform}).
 Conceptually, maximin share can be interpreted through a discrete (indivisible) generalization of the standard \emph{cut-and-choose} protocol.
 In particular, this protocol is used to fairly divide a cake (i.e., a divisible good) between two agents: the first agent cuts the cake and then the second agent gets to select her favorite piece.
 Note that a risk-averse agent would cut the cake into two pieces that have equal value for her.
 In other words, the first agent will cut (partition) the cake to maximize the minimum value over the pieces in the cut (partition).
-The protocol leads to a fair allocation in terms of \emph{envy-freeness}, i.e., it results in an allocation wherein each agent prefers her piece of the cake over the other agent's piece.
+The protocol leads to a fair allocation in terms of {envy-freeness}, i.e., it results in an allocation wherein each agent prefers her piece of the cake over the other agent's piece.